Contentrain/the-roads/README.md

 npm run build
 ```

-The `build/` directory is ready to be deploye, [learn more on Svelte docs](https://kit.svelte.dev/docs/adapters#supported-environments-static-sites).
+The `build/` directory is ready to be deployed, [learn more on Svelte docs](https://kit.svelte.dev/docs/adapters#supported-environments-static-sites).

 ### Node server